Today's Articles

 Slave Market Plaza

 *On this date, in 1565, St. Augustine, Florida, was founded.
-This marked one of the first arrival points of black African slaves in North America.
+This marked one of the first arrival points of Black African slaves in North America.
 On that date, Spaniard Don Pedro Menendez de Aviles came ashore and named a stretch of land near the inlet in honor of Augustine, a saint of the Roman Catholic Church.

-When the Spanish conquistador Menendez arrived, not only were black slaves and his crew members black, but he noted that free Africans had preceded his arrival in the French settlement at Fort Caroline, just a few miles north.
+When the Spanish conquistador Menendez arrived, not only were Black slaves and his crew members black, but he noted that free Africans had preceded his arrival in the French settlement at Fort Caroline, just a few miles north.
 During the 16th and 17th centuries, St. Augustine was the center of the slave trade in Spanish colonial Florida, a distinction that continued through the early 1800s.
 "The Spanish Crown was one of the largest slaveholders, workers on the defense work," said St. Augustine historian Susan R. Parker.
 And, though many of the records from that period are lost, documents from the Catholic Church reveal slavery's deep roots in North Florida's history.
 In 1606, before the founding of Jamestown, Va., the first documented slave birth was recorded in St. Augustine.
 Agustin was baptized in the Catholic faith.
 He was the son of Agustin and Francisca, both black and listed as slaves in church baptismal records.

 Church documents from the First Spanish Period, 1565 to 1763, were taken from St. Augustine to Cuba in 1763 when the British occupied Florida.
 Some records were lost.
 But St. Augustine's Cathedral Basilica has records dating to 1594.
 Parker said church documents show how the royal government worked through slave owners to record slaves' marriages and births.
 "The Church was so prominent in this role," Parker said.
-The plantation society did exist around St. Augustine in the 18th century, the first slaves, primarily from Africa, worked in Spanish households in town.
+The plantation society existed around St. Augustine in the 18th century, and the first slaves, primarily from Africa, worked in Spanish households in town.
 "In a lot of the homes, they did the hard tasks.
 "You would have a female domestic slave, a male slave for hard work."
 From 1763 to 1783, when the British ruled Florida, more of an Antebellum South plantation society style developed in St. Augustine.

 Historian Daniel Schafer said St. Augustine maintained its dominant position in the slave trade under British rule.
 Still, it did so with more of an economical and less of a domestic slant.
 Schafer is a professor of history at the University of North Florida and has studied the roots of slavery in Florida from its African origins.
 In the 20-year occupation of St. Augustine by the British, slave ships regularly arrived either after stopping in the American colonies or coming directly from Africa.
 As the British settled in East Florida, agricultural plantations were built apart from the center of town.
 British residents coming to Florida from the Carolinas and Georgia brought slaves to work in the fields.